pavitranew/session-7-rest-ang/README.md

 `ng-class="{ even: $even, odd: $odd }"`

-$ npm install --save-dev node-sass
+3: `$ npm install --save-dev node-sass` and add a script to the manifest:

-"watch-sass": "node-sass --watch static/css/styles.scss --output static/css/  --source-map true",
+`"watch-sass": "node-sass --watch static/css/styles.scss --output static/css/  --source-map true",`

-3: Note the class `fade` on the `li`'s.
+4: Note the class `fade` on the `li`'s.

 Here's the css: